MRezaKarimi/igsaver/README.md

 ![banner](/screenshots/banner.jpg)
 # IGSaver

 An Instagram downloader application made with flutter, which allows you to easily download posts and profile avatars.
+IGsaver is currently available in two language (english and persian).
 See more about features in **Screenshots** section.

 ## Dependencies